zammad/zammad-user-documentation/basics/service-ticket/settings.rst

    Click the **→** button in the corner to hide the ticket pane.
 Click the 💬 tab to bring it back.

-.. note:: 🚫 Some options may not be available if you have the required privileges for them.
+.. note:: 🚫 Some options may not be available if do not you have the required privileges.

 .. _rename-ticket: